Milestone-Proposal:JJY: Standard Signal Transmitting Station in Japan, 1940

 Technological and Scientific Advancements

-In response to the growing need for frequency control in the 1920s, Japan’s Ministry of Communications began trials in 1927.
-These evolved into a national project, culminating in JJY’s launch.
-The station employed crystal-controlled signals and introduced regular time-interval markers, addressing both frequency calibration and time synchronization.
+Responding to increasing demands for frequency control in the 1920s, Japan’s Ministry of Communications initiated experimental broadcasts in 1927.
+These efforts culminated in the launch of JJY, which introduced crystal-controlled signals and regular time-interval markers—addressing both frequency calibration and time synchronization needs.

-In the postwar period, JJY advanced to incorporate atomic clocks, aligning with global standards like UT2 and UTC.
-Japan conducted satellite-based comparisons in the 1970s, confirming JJY's high accuracy down to the nanosecond scale.
-Transitioning from shortwave (4MHz to 16 MHz) to longwave (40/60 kHz) in the late 1990s enhanced signal stability, coverage, and resilience to atmospheric interference.
+Postwar, JJY evolved to incorporate atomic clocks and align with international standards such as UT2 and UTC.
+In the 1970s, Japan conducted satellite-based time comparisons, achieving nanosecond-level accuracy.
+The transition from shortwave (4–16 MHz) to longwave (40/60 kHz) in the late 1990s further enhanced signal stability, coverage, and resistance to atmospheric interference.

 Social and Industrial Impact